 Return to light duty is usually possible within 1-2 weeks.

-Vigorous use of the arms is discouraged and lifting the elbows above shoulder height is prohibited for 4-6 weeks.
+For the best results in an arm lift Utah has to offer, vigorous use of the arms is discouraged and lifting the elbows above shoulder height is prohibited for 4-6 weeks.

 Gentle walking is encouraged so that good circulation is maintained throughout the recovery period.
 Drinking plenty of water is similarly advised as it will assist in the healing process.